unstoppabledomains/dev-docs/login-with-unstoppable/login-integration-guides/login-ui-configuration.md

 ---
-title: Login UI Configuration Guide
+title: Login UI Configuration Guide | Unstoppable Domains Developer Portal
 description: This guide covers the process for configuring the Login UI to obtain user information and display the authenticated user's domain name instead of address.
 ---